The second law of thermodynamics as a deterministic theorem for quantum spin systems: The second law of thermodynamics as a theorem asserting the growth of the mean entropy under adiabatic transformations

 for all $\Lambda \subset \mathbf{Z}$, hence $s(\omega_{0}) = 0$.
 The finite volume version

 for all $\Lambda \subset \mathbf{Z}$, hence $s(\bar{\omega}) = \log 2$.

 \end{proof} \end{corollary}

-\begin{remark} Note that the two values $s(\omega_{0})=0$ and $s(\bar{\omega}) = \log 2$ correspond to the two extreme values in (i) of Theorem ~\ref{th:3.6.1} (with $D=2$).
+\begin{remark} Note that the two values $s(\omega_{0})=0$ and $s(\bar{\omega}) = \log 2$ correspond to the two extreme values in property 1) of the mean entropy.
 Thus $\bar{\omega}$ corresponds to a maximum of the mean entropy, which is identified with the ``infinite temperature state''.
-The initial state $\omega_{0}$ may be seen as a nonlocal perturbation of the equlibrium state $\bar{\omega}$, if \eqref{(4.1.1)} is viewed as a return to equilibrium, or as a nonlocal perturbation (along the lines of section 3.4) of the ferromagnetic ground state $\omega_{g} \equiv \otimes_{x \in \mathbf{Z}} P_{x}^{\pm,3}$.
+The initial state $\omega_{0}$ may be seen as a nonlocal perturbation of the equlibrium state $\bar{\omega}$, if \eqref{(4.1.1)} is viewed as a return to equilibrium, or as a nonlocal perturbation of the ferromagnetic ground state $\omega_{g} \equiv \otimes_{x \in \mathbf{Z}} P_{x}^{\pm,3}$.
 In the latter case, $\bar{\omega}$ would be viewed as a non-equilibrium stationary state.
-It is noteworthy that the three states $\omega_{0}, \omega_{g} and \bar{\omega}$ are mutually disjoint by Lemma 6 of \cite{Hepp} which was stated in subsection 2.1. \end{remark}
+A model of the preparation of the system, suitable as the first step in definition 1.2, consists in the following.